MykolaHerasymovych/Optimizing-Acceptance-Threshold-in-Credit-Scoring-using-Reinforcement-Learning/README.md

 # Optimizing Acceptance Threshold in Credit Scoring using Reinforcement Learning
 <p align = "justify">
-  This is a repository for my master thesis submitted as a part of the Master of Arts in Quantitative Economics degree at the University of Tartu.
-The research was conducted in 2017-2018 at Creditstar Group, Estonia under the supervision of Karl Märka, Head of Data Science at Creditstar Group, and Oliver Lukason, PhD at the University of Tartu.
+  This is a repository for a research project conducted in 2017-2018 at Creditstar Group, Estonia under the supervision of Karl Märka, Head of Data Science at Creditstar Group, and Oliver Lukason, PhD at the University of Tartu.

-The full text of the master thesis can be found [here](../master/Master%20Thesis.pdf).
+The research article can be found [here](../master/Article.pdf).

 The source code for the project can be found in the [Source](../master/Source) directory.
 </p>